qron/ongine/doc/options.md

 #### Description

-Define the default wrap filename if `options.wrap` is omitted.
+Defines the default wrap filename if `options.wrap` is omitted.

 ### Wrap